angloyna/eks_terraform/README.md

 `init` - initializes a working directory containing terraform config files

 first command to run after writing a new terraform configuration

+`validate` - validates the configurations in the directory for syntax and consistency

+`plan` - creates an execution plan to achieve the desired state specified in the configurations

+`apply` - applies the changes to reach the desired state

+`destroy` - destroys the tf-managed infrastructure